NicWickman/Sozu/index.md

 For workers, Sozu offers a fair and transparent source of income for billions of underbanked and underemployed people around the world.
 They expose no personally identifiable information, receive payment instantly upon having work accepted, and benefit from complete information about the nature and terms of the work they perform.

 ## Decentralized Labor, Accessible Jobs

 The flourishing Web 3.0 ecosystem holds the philosophies of being Open, Trustless, and Permissionless.
 Sozu aims to confer the benefits of these philosophies directly to the average person in the form of accessible paid labour.
 Unrestricted access to this global ocean of human intelligence enables new commercial, scientific and charitable frontiers in an efficient market.

 ## Customer Stories of the Future

+What could you do with instant access to a global workforce?
+Below are a few ideas:

 ### ActuallyOpenAI Inc.